FZA002/ViolationToolv2/README.md

 ## Filter by Date Range
 A user is able to specify a range of dates for which they want to see data for.
 This date range is inclusive, meaning the start and end dates will be included.
 An important note on this date range: it will apply to other options.
 For example, one other option for Nursing Homes is to include data on the fines for the entire US.
 The total shown will only include data in a user's date range!
 This includes individual years.
 For example, consider if a user sets their date range as 01/10/2019-01/01/2021.
 The total produced for the US will include 01/10/2019-12/31/2019 (inclusive), all of 2020, and 01/01/2021.
 The total shown for 2019 and 2021 individually would abides by the same metrics.
 This date range only applies to Nursing Home and Long Term Care Hopsital data as of now.
 For Nursing Home data, the tool will use the "survey_date" column to filter dates.
 For Long Term Care Hospital data, it will use the "start_date" and "end_date" columns.
 If both the start_date and end_date are within the inclusive range provided by the user, the row of data will be included.

-## Format CSV Data
-This screen allows a user to pick what extra data and filters they would like included in the CSV files for a dataset.

 &nbsp;
 &nbsp;